Bringing people and organisations together to build a better Oxford.

 A cartoon of people having a meeting, superimposed on a photo of a sign that says 'Got a Community Project Idea?'

-The Blackbird Leys Community Fund is a fund for members of the community who have an idea to improve the lives, health and wellbeing of future Leys residents.
+The Young People Participatory Grant Making Fund is a fund for members of the community who have an idea to improve the lives of young people living in OX4.
 Local people will receive the funding and local people will make the decisions about the fund.

-Decisions about who is funded and how much they receive are made by a community panel themselves, shifting power to those who know the community best.
+Decisions about who is funded and how much they receive are made by a panel of young people living in OX4, shifting power to those who know the community best.

 Whether you have an idea in the back of your head that you need some help to make a reality or you just need some funding to make your idea happen or carry on, we want to hear from you!